 The St. Simons Land Trust, along with partners at The Nature Conservancy and Georgia Department of Natural Resources are partnering with Dr. Owen Burney (New Mexico State University) and Dr. Douglass Jacobs (Purdue University) on the first ever maritime forest restoration project.
 Dr. Jacobs and Dr. Burney are both originally from Georgia and studied forestry at the University of Georgia.
 Their careers have taken them all over the country working on hardwood restoration and we are fortunate that one of their exciting projects has brought them back “home”.

-We are now six years into this groundbreaking research project with our partners.
+We are now nine years into this groundbreaking research project with our partners.
 Since the acquisition of the Preserve, this restoration project has been a management priority.
 The project was able to get a jump start with three consecutive summers of southern pine beetle infestations resulting in the need to remove planted loblolly pines at the Preserve.
 Since this research has never been completed before, the Land Trust and its partners are currently focusing the restoration by planting live oaks as they are a keystone species of the maritime forest ecosystem.

 Since January 2016 we have implemented 5 research phases of this project totaling 31 research plots or sites throughout the Preserve.
 Phase 1 was planted in January 2016 and is studying animal browse and native vegetation competition.
 Phases 2 and 3 were implemented in February 2017 and are looking at the shade tolerance of live oaks.
 The four prescriptions installed for phases 2 and 3 are control (no thin), clear cut (pine beetle sites), density reduction of 75% (heavy thin), and 50% (light thin).
 Phase 4 was implemented in November 2018 at the Preserve as the island research site looking at alternatives to fencing with a mainland site located at Harris Neck Wildlife Refuge.
 Phase 5 was implemented in 2020 examining mulch, fertilization, and planting density to facilitate site preparation and regenerations of planted live oak.
 The researchers will monitor soil conditions, vegetative competition, and performance of planted live oak across several growing seasons.
 As with the previous research phases we all expect that the results of this research will provide information directly relevant to the application of maritime forest restoration along the southeastern Atlantic Coast.